 In 2018, MDNSW awarded the Sue Connor Scholarship, a full-time postgraduate scholarship to qualified candidate Samantha Bryen for her research project: “Translating splicing variants into clinical genomics for patients with rare neuromuscular disorders.”
-Samantha commenced her scholarship in July 2018 and will conclude in 2020.
+Samantha commenced her scholarship in July 2018 and completed it in September 2021.

 Sam has spoken about her work at MDNSW’s Neuromuscular Information and Research Days, you can see her talks here: